FurqanHun/git-auto-commit-py/README.md

 ## Prerequisites

 - Python 3.x
-- Git installed and configured
+- Git installed and configured (It assumes you already have a git repository initialized)
 - Internet connection (for remote pushing)

 The script will automatically check for and offer to install required Python packages: